 After orientation, students register for classes according to their "time ticket."
-To find your time ticket, log into BannerWeb and this will be found in the Student Services tab.
-This tab will also provide any information if you have a "hold" on your student account that might impede your ability to register for classes.
+To find your time ticket and check for any holds on your student account that might impede your ability to register for classes, log into BannerWeb.
 Please visit the One Stop for more information.